TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 For the pan and tilt control of this subsystem, brushless DC servo motors will be used due to their accuracy, high holding torques, and ease of control/wiring in comparison to a stepper motor.[^6]

 #### Servo - Background Info
 Servo motors are electric motors with an in-house microcontroller running a Process-Integral-Derivative (PID) control loop and a feedback potentiometer/absolute encoder used by the controller to generate the error signal for the PID control loop[^4].
 Radio-Controlled servo motors utilize three pin wiring harnesses capable of supplying positive voltage, ground, and a Pulse-Width Modulated (PWM) signal to itself[^5].
 While the power pins are typically terminated to an external power supply, the PWM pin is connected to a microcontroller's GPIO pin.
-This pin can be programmed to pulse, forming a square wave with its duty cycle controlling the movement and position of the servo motor horn's position.
+This pin can be programmed to pulse, forming a square wave with its duty cycle controlling the movement and position of the servo motor's horn.

 #### Servo - Use And Analysis
 The servos used in this system will be the ZOSKAY DS3218 20KG digital servo motors, with one having the traditional 180° range of motion (ROM) seen in many other servos, and the other having a 270° ROM.
 According to the schematic, the names Servo 0 and Servo 1 will be assigned to the 270° servo motor and 180° servo motor respectively.
 These servo motors have a pulse-width range of 500 ~ 2500 micro-seconds (μs), alongside a deadband width of 3 μs.
 In other words, these servo motors will not respond to a change in pulse-width less than or equal to 3 μs, which can limit our angle resolution in niche cases where a small adjustment is needed to center the UAS or control station in center-frame of the camera.
-The minimum angle change attainable by a servo motor can be found in the equation below, where t_max is the upper limit of the pulse duty cycle time, t_min is the lower limit, and \tau_DBand is the deadband limit from the spec sheet:
+The minimum angle change attainable by a servo motor can be found in the equation below, where $t_{max}$ is the upper limit of the pulse duty cycle time, $t_{min}$ is the lower limit, and $\tau_{DBand}$ is the deadband limit from the spec sheet:

-$\ \Delta\theta_{min} = \frac{(\theta_{max} - \theta_{min})}{t_{max} - t_{min}} * (\tau_{DBand} + 1) $
+$\ \Delta\theta_{min} = \frac{(\theta_{max} - \theta_{min})}{t_{max} - t_{min}} * ( \tau_{DBand} + 1) $

 This equation gives us a minimum angle change of 0.54° for Servo 0 and 0.36° for Servo 1.

 <img src= "/Documentation/Images/Camera Hardware System/Servo_Angle_Chart.png" width="345" height="225">

 ### Camera
 The camera selected for this application is an ELP 8MP USB 3.0 camera containing a Sony IMX317[^7] Camera sensor.
 The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and the field of view ranging from unspecified values.
 In the team's experience, these cameras tend to have an FOV rating of X degrees